teradaangelina879/qortal/Q-Apps.md

 ### Testnets

 For an end-to-end test of Q-App publishing, you can use the official testnet, or set up a single node testnet of your own (often referred to as devnet) on your local machine.
 See [Single Node Testnet Quick Start Guide](TestNets.md#quick-start).

+### Debugging

+It is recommended that you develop and test in a web browser, to allow access to the javascript console.
+To do this:
+1. Open the UI app, then minimise it.
+2. In a Chromium-based web browser, visit: http://localhost:12388/
+3. Log in to your account and then preview your app/website.
+4. Go to `View > Developer > JavaScript Console`.
+Here you can monitor console logs, errors, and network requests from your app, in the same way as any other web-app.